rahulmishra/jboss-parent-pom/README.md

 JBoss Parent POMS
 =================
-The parent Maven POM for JBoss community projects.....
+The parent Maven POM for JBoss community projects

 What is it?
 -----------